EUR/USD 1.17021 ▼ 0.03%

 Minimum Deposit and Accessibility#

 XM has one of the lowest minimum deposits in the industry at $5 for Standard and Micro accounts.
 Combined with the $30 no-deposit bonus, traders can start with zero personal capital.
-This makes XM extremely accessible for beginners and those in regions where $200 is a significant amount.
+This makes XM extremely accessible for beginners.

 Instruments and Markets#